sadok-f/k8s-cluster/README.md

 Create new Service Accounts from [GCP Console](https://console.cloud.google.com/iam-admin/serviceaccounts) and generate the service-account.json after that:

     gcloud iam service-accounts keys create service-account.json --iam-account k8s-773@kiwi-k8s-244506.iam.gserviceaccount.com

+### Google Cloud Storage (GCS) as Terraform Backend Remote State
+As defined in the file `backend.tf` a bucket named `kiwi-gke-states` is created in GCS in order to create a remote state that can be used within a team.

 ### Run Terraform to create Kubernetes Cluster
     terraform init